 Smart Tips for Back to School Savings

 August means store shelves are filled to the brim with pencils, crayons, rulers, and other school supplies.
 Department stores are advertising unbelievable sales, and discount stores have coupons galore.
-According to the National Retail Federation, the average family with children in grades K-12 will spend $685 on apparel, shoes, supplies, and electronics in 2018.
-It’s no surprise that Back to School is the second biggest spending season of the year, behind the holiday season.
+With the average family spending hundreds of dollars on back to school necessities it’s no surprise that it's the second biggest spending season of the year, behind the holiday season.

 We realize that this time of year can be taxing on your budget.
 That’s why we’ve put together some tips to help you out.

 Revisit last year’s backpack & clothing before you shop

 The backpack that’s been sitting in the corner of your child’s room since last spring is the best place to start.
 Are there items in there that your kids can reuse?
 A pencil from last year is still a usable pencil.

 Next check the closet.
 Get stock of what your child has and what they need.
 You may be surprised what is still usable.

 Have clothes that don’t fit?
 Make them work for you.
 Get together with friends and swap clothing.
 Bring five pieces of clothing and swap with another child for five pieces of clothing – budget friendly way to get the most out of your kid's clothes.
 This also works with used supplies.